 Think back to your childhood-what made you feel better when you were sick or sad or lonely? (a place, story, person, food, activity. . .)

-List them as your poll responses.
+List your responses.
 At least 3 to 5 things that gave you comfort.

 Think about the last time you were upset, stressed out, sad, or just plain out of sorts!